 - 4.3.2.
-For demonstrating initial compliance with the PM emission limit of 4.1.1.c and 4.1.2.c., the permittee shall conduct performance testing to determine the PM concentration rate from the corresponding Stack.
+For demonstrating initial compliance with the PM emission limit of 4.1.1.c., the permittee shall conduct performance testing to determine the PM concentration rate from Stack #6.
 Such testing shall be conducted using Method 5(Appendix A-3 of Part 60), Method 17 ((Appendix A-6) of Part 60), or Method 5I (Appendix A-3 of Part 60).
-If the exhaust velocity of the Stack is too low to measure accurately using the type S pilot tube as specified in EPA Method 2 (Appendix A-1 of Part 60), then the permittee may use the procedure outline in 40 CFR§60.675(e)(4). - 4.3.3.
-The initial performance testing as required in this section (Section 4.3.) shall be conduct within 60 days after achieving the maximum production rate of 150 tons per hour through the load out with the DSH system or 25 tons per hour with the Cristobalite system, but no later than 180 days after initial start-up of either system.
+If the exhaust velocity of Stack #6 is too low to measure accurately using the type S pilot tube as specified in EPA Method 2 (Appendix A-1 of Part 60), then the permittee may use the procedure outline in 40 CFR§60.675(e)(4). - 4.3.3.
+The initial performance testing as required in this section (Section 4.3.) shall be conduct within 60 days after achieving the maximum production rate of 150 tons per hour through the load out with the DSH system, but no later than 180 days after initial start-up of the load out with the DSH system.